-Cauliflower is an excellent vegetable to incorporate in your weekly meals.
-It’s classified as one of the cruciferous vegetables and packed with essential nutrients.
+Cauliflower is an excellent vegetable to incorporate into your weekly meals.
+Classified as one of the cruciferous vegetables, it’s packed with essential nutrients.

-A good source of Vitamin C & Manganese
+- A good source of Vitamin C & Manganese

-An excellent source of Vitamin K
+- An excellent source of Vitamin K

-Antioxidant properties that lower our risk of cancer
+- Antioxidant properties that lower our risk of cancer

-Aids in the detoxification process
+- Aids in the detoxification process

-The fiber content helps with digestion
+- The fiber content helps with digestion

-Anti-inflamatory support that can help prevent & repair blood vessel damage
+- Anti-inflammatory support that can help prevent & repair blood vessel damage

 Adding cauliflower to your diet can help fight weight problems and diabetes as well as protect you from prostate, ovarian and cervical cancers.